 - Query Letter + 1st 25 pages

 In this case, let’s just paste in the query letter itself.
 First, clear the formatting since Word can make your email look weird once you send the email.
-Just select all the text, then click the Formatting icon, then the Clear Formatting icon.
+Just select all the text, then click the Clear Formatting icon (you may need to click the down arrow first, depending on your screen size).

 Then make sure your paragraph breaks are pretty, the text looks right, etc.